-13. POSTEMPLOYMENT BENEFITS/OTHER BENEFITS
+12. POSTEMPLOYMENT BENEFITS/OTHER BENEFITS

 In addition to providing pension benefits, the District provides postemployment health insurance coverage and survivor benefits to retired employees and their survivors in accordance with the provision of various employment contracts in effect at the time of retirement.
 The obligation of the District and its retirees to contribute to the cost of providing these benefits has been established pursuant to Board resolution and various collective bargaining agreements.
+The District does not have assets accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions to pay OPEB benefits.
 Payments are budgeted annually without accrual and are based on the pay-as-you go method (See Note 3.F).